House & Apartment

 - Prior threats from people living in the property.

-Remember that a landlord does not have to be the person who serves the notice.
-Private process servers, sheriffs, or people over 18 who are not parties to the potential eviction case can serve the notice.
-Do not take unnecessary risks.
+If conditions are unsafe, contact the local police department to request an officer to be present.
+Remember that a landlord does not have to be the one to serve the notice.
+Private process servers, sheriffs, or people over 18 who are not parties to the potential eviction case can also complete personal service.

 Sometimes, people refuse to accept a notice.
 This can mean giving it back to the person serving the notice, throwing it away, or destroying it.
 However, as long as they have been handed the notice, service is still complete.

 Personal service is invalid if the notice is not handed to a person.
-Examples of invalid service include if the notice is:
+Personal service does not happen if the notice is:

 - Left in a mailbox,